izuchukwu-eric/izuchukwu-eric/README.md

 - 👯 I’m looking to collaborate on **Decentralized application**

-- 🤝 I’m looking for help with [bringing people into the tech space, and helping them grow their careers by contributing to open-source.](https://www.hubswitch.org/)
+- 🤝 I’m looking to help with [bringing people into the tech space, and helping them grow their careers by contributing to open-source.](https://www.hubswitch.org/)

 - 👨‍💻 All of my projects are available at [https://izuchukwu-onukwube.web.app/](https://izuchukwu-onukwube.web.app/)